Burkard Schliessmann

 Burkard Schliessmann is a German classical pianist and concert artist with an active international career.

+Life and career

+Schliessmann was born in Aschaffenburg.
 He attended the Frankfurt University of Music and Performing Arts and graduated with a Master's degree.
 He studied under several internationally recognized musical artists and participated in master classes conducted by Shura Cherkassky and Bruno Leonardo Gelber.

-Career

-Schliessmann was born in Aschaffenburg.
-He performed at Steinway Hall in New York and is an official artist of Steinway & Sons.
-He has performed as a recitalist, chamber musician and orchestral soloist throughout the world and has participated in music festivals in Europe, among these the Münchner Klaviersommer, the festival “Frankfurt Feste”, the Valldemossa Chopin Festival and the Maurice Ravel Festival in Paris.
+Schliessmann performed at Steinway Hall in New York and is an official artist of Steinway & Sons.
+He has performed as a recitalist, chamber musician and orchestral soloist throughout the world and has participated in music festivals in Europe, among these the Münchner Klaviersommer, the festival "Frankfurt Feste", the Valldemossa Chopin Festival and the Maurice Ravel Festival in Paris.
 He received invitations from orchestras like the Munich Philharmonic Orchestra, hr-Sinfonieorchester, WDR Radio Symphony Orchestra Cologne, Symphony Orchestra Wuppertal and the New Philharmonic Westfalia, in addition to other orchestras.

 He has received honors and awards for his performances and his musical recordings and has been the subject and guest artist on many radio and television programs.
 His repertoire comprises Bach, Beethoven, Mozart, Schumann, Chopin, Liszt, Brahms, Scriabin, the Second Viennese School up to the Avantgarde.

+Pedagogy

+Besides performing, Schliessmann is an active music pedagogue, and joins as Professor of Piano the faculty of LOML International Piano Summer Academy, London Overseas Musicians' League, in London, United Kingdom.
+His pedagogical concept is a unit of psyche and physis of each student and his individuality, taking this by a fusion of the art, music and the instrument.
+His students are coming from the United States, Europe, Russia, Croatia, Poland, China, Japan and New Zealand.
+Most of them are prize-winners of international piano competitions and are teaching themselves in universities or conservatories.

+The LOML is official member of Alink-Argerich Foundation since October 2023.